 The Wake Back to Bed technique (WBTB) is one of the most popular, effective*, and flexible of the well-known methods for lucidity induction.

-It is regularly used alongside other techniques and acts as a foundation upon which a more experimental approach to lucid dreaming can be built.
+It is often used alongside other techniques and acts as a starting point upon which a more experimental approach to lucid dreaming can be built.

-WBTB is not a scientifically verified technique, and is simply one of the many community "invented" techniques.
+WBTB is not a technique that originated from scientific research, and is simply one of the many community "invented" techniques.

 In other words, as with the majority of lucid dream techniques and terminology, it is essentially entirely speculative - with only anecdotal community reports on its effectiveness.